 We know that our scholarship recipients often need more than just financial support.
 As one of our Scholars put it:

-Mentor/Scholar Selection Process and Timeline
+Mentor/Scholar Selection Process

 This process also means that it may take some time for us to find a match with a registered mentor.
 So when we do think we might have a match with you we contact you and confirm your continuing interest before taking the next steps.